yanglangfei/FontDroid/README.md

 </style>
 ```

-##### In The Code
+##### The Code Way

-This is not the best way, but sometimes you will need to set this in code.
+This is not the best way, but sometimes you will need to set this by code.

 ###### 1. Extend abstract widgets